sgolovan/rttf-player-charts/README.md

 # rttf-player-charts

-Enhances charts for players' RTTF rating at https://rttf.ru
+Chrome/Chromium extension which enhances charts for players' RTTF rating at https://rttf.ru